-Top Bray Wyatt Cards (And Husky Harris, Too)
+The Best Bray Wyatt Cards to Collect (And Husky Harris, Too)

 Every so often, a wrestler comes along that captures the audience’s imagination.
 The concepts of good guys and bad guys are tossed aside for compelling action, memorable promos and goosebump-inducing entrances.
 Enter Bray Wyatt and his army of fireflies.
 While it has taken the third-generation star a while to ascend to the top of the wrestling world, he’s made it, winning the WWE Championship at the 2017 Elimination Chamber.
 With that in mind, here’s a look at some of the key Bray Wyatt cards, including a couple that have the superstar under earlier personas.